I said this at Hakol Olin in London on a Shabbat morning:

 I’m here today as the result of a journey I’ve been on

-It all started when I realized I had never spoken in public before
+It all started when I realized I had never spoken in public

 I had always hated speaking in public and so I never did it